baijum/service-binding-documentation/docs/getting-started/quick-start.md

 You can open [http://localhost:9966/petclinic](http://localhost:9966/petclinic)

 You should see a [Swagger UI][swagger] where you can play with the API.

+## Summary

+The service binding operator will collect backing service configuration required for connectivity and expose it to the applications.
+If service binding operator is not present, the applications admin weill be required to extract all the configuration details and create a Secret resource and expose it to the application through volume mount in Kubernetes.

 [petclinic]: https://github.com/spring-petclinic/spring-petclinic-rest
 [olm]: https://olm.operatorframework.io